-The state machine in Table 10.6 shows the required conditions for the following types of protection actions to be taken:
+The state machine in Table 10.3 shows the required conditions for the following types of protection actions to be taken:

 - a) Setting of the wrap status bit for a span of the station.
-This is used later in the flow chart shown in Figure 10.7 to cause a station to wrap. - b) Determination of the protection request value to be set into the protection state fields of the topology database for each span of the station. - c) Determination of whether a TP frame is triggered due to a change in either the wrap status bit for a span of the station, or due to a change in the protection request value for a receive link of the station.
+This is used later in the flow chart to cause a station to wrap. - b) Determination of the protection request value to be set into the link availability fields of the topology database for each receive link of the station. - c) Determination of whether a TP frame is triggered due to a change in either the wrap status bit for a span of the station, or due to a change in the protection request value for a receive link of the station.

-The initial state is the START state.
+The initial state is the START (IDLE) state.
 Optional rows are shaded in grey.
 In the case of any ambiguity between the text and the state machine, the state machine shall take precedence.
 The notation used in the state machine is described in 3.4.

-There is a protection state machine running for each span of the station.
-The state machine in Table 10.6 is written generically to correspond to either span of the station.
+There is a protection state machine running for each side of the station.
+The state machine in Table 10.3 is written as the one running on the west side of the station.
+To modify this state machine to be the one running on the east side of the station: